EllaBrands/stanDev/Developer-Process.md

     > git clone https://github.com/stan-dev/stan.git
     > cd stan

-Second, verify you are in the correct default repository, `develop`.

-    > git branch

-Third, create a branch.
-For a new feature, run the following with your feature name in place of `foo`.
+Second, create a branch on which to work.
+How this is done differs if you're developing a feature or a bug fix.

+For a *new feature*, checkout develop and get up to date.

     > git checkout develop
     > git pull
     > git checkout -b feature/foo
     > git push -u origin feature/foo

+For a *bug fix*, checkout the latest hotfix branch and get up to date.

+    > git checkout hotfix/v2.0.2
+    > git pull
+    > git checkout -b bugfix/foo
+    > git push -u origin bugfix/foo

 The last push command is to make the branch public;  the `-u` option sets the upstream branch to the origin, so that git pull requests pull from the origin's version of the branch `feature/foo`.

 This will be necessary in order to create a pull request to have the work merged back into the branch from which it was checked out.
 (The first such push may require verifying the github credentials.)

-Fourth, code and document using the usual git commands.
+Third, code and document using the usual git commands.
 Collaboration is easy since all the developers have push access to the feature or hotfix branch you just created.

-Fifth, when finished, create a pull request.
+Fourth, when finished, create a pull request.
 A pull request indicates that the work is done and should be merged back to the appropriate branch.
+Instructions on pull requests are in the next section.